Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

   byte chooseLighting = map(photoValue, 0, 1023, 0, 2);

 ````
-The for Processing, I set it in a way that when the value read is 0, there is noLight, which is a variable set as an image with lower opacity and for the value that are read as 1 or 2, it allows brightLight, which is an image set with a full opacity.
+These values are then sent to the Processing.

+Processing receives these values.
+When it receives 0, it makes the boolean noLight TRUE, and when it receives 1 or 2, it makes the boolean brightLight true.
+When noLight is true, the opacity of cafe image is set to tint (255,50), which makes the cafe dark.
+When brightLight is true, the opacity of the image is set to full opacity tint(255, 255), which makes the cafe bright.

 ````
   if ((int)(values[1]) == 0) {